MiguelClaramunt/miguelclaramunt.github.io/_projects/tmb.md

   spotlight: true
 ---

 In 2020, I stumbled upon a low-quality picture online of a set of Barcelona metro tickets from the 1980s.
-The vintage design immediately sparked an idea: I could vectorize the tickets to create a unique wallpaper or perhaps something more.
+The vintage design sparked an idea: vectorizing them.
+I initially considered a digital wallpaper, but the project quickly evolved into something more fun.

-This small initial impulse led to a deeper dive.
-I began researching TMB (Barcelona's Metropolitan Transport) multi-trip cards, finding [sites exploring their history](https://www.autobusesbcn.es/misc/cobros.html) and collector photos.
-At this moment, I realized the reverse side was just as fascinating, featuring period advertisements.
+I began researching TMB (Transports Metropolitans de Barcelona) multi-trip cards, finding [sites exploring their history](https://www.autobusesbcn.es/misc/cobros.html) and collector photos.
+At this moment, I realized the reverse were just as fascinating as the fronts: they had period advertisements.
 I focused on recreating the simpler designs as some of them were quite intricate and challenging to replicate using Adobe Illustrator with my limited skills.

-The project culminated in a set of replicas of these metro tickets that served as bookmarks, printed on satin-finish cardstock at a [local print shop](https://www.paperam.net) in Ciutat Vella.
-Though already familiar with Illustrator, this project pushed me to manage a larger personal endeavor.
+The result was a set of physical replicas used as bookmarks, printed on satin-finish cardstock at a [local shop](https://www.paperam.net) in Ciutat Vella.
+While I was already familiar with Illustrator, managing this project end-to-end pushed me to refine my workflow significantly.

-Looking ahead, I aim to refine the design files to make color changes easier and to learn more about professional printing concepts, like [bleed](<https://en.wikipedia.org/wiki/Bleed_(printing)>), to make the final product even sharper and more consistent.
+Looking ahead, I plan to refactor the design files in order to simplify coloring them.
+I also want to dive deeper into professional printing standards, specifically proper handling of [bleed],(<https://en.wikipedia.org/wiki/Bleed_(printing)>) to ensure the next batch is even sharper.

 <div class="spotlight-group">
     <a class="spotlight" href="/assets/img/projects/tmb_1.webp">